 Please Note

-Side effects with these tiny seeds are outweighed by the many health benefits you see above.
+The side effects of these tiny seeds are outweighed by the many health benefits you see above.
 The main thing to take note of is that they can cause choking because they absorb 10–12 times their weight in liquid.
 It is best not to eat them in their dry, raw form.

 “Despite potential health benefits, chia seeds may pose a risk if they are not consumed properly, according to new research,” said the Medline headline.